nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 employee directory when he comes back to work again.
 To archive the first employee, Alex Yeoh, in the sample data, you can follow these instructions:

-1. Type `c-archive 1` into the _Command Box_, and press "Enter" to execute.
+1. Type `c-archive 1` into the _Command Box_.

     ![ArchiveCommandStep1Screenshot](images/ArchiveCommandStep1Screenshot.png)

     _Figure 21a.
 Screenshot showing the view before executing `c-archive` command_

+2. Press "Enter" to execute.

 Outcome: